Auriel3003/astro-paper/src/content/blog/blog9.md

 In conclusion, relationships are complex and require trust, honesty, and communication to thrive.
 It's important to set boundaries and values for oneself and to never compromise on them.
 While it can be difficult to navigate through the ups and downs of relationships, it's important to remember that there is always hope for a better future.
 As Naruto once said,

+> ## Words of "Pain"
+>
-> ### When people get hurt, they learn to hate...when people hurt others, they become hated and racked with guilt.
+> #### "When people get hurt, they learn to hate...when people hurt others, they become hated and racked with guilt.
 But knowing that pain allows people to be kind.
-Pain allows people to grow...and how you grow is up to you.
+Pain allows people to grow...and how you grow is up to you."

 ## a word of Frindship